 Typical applications include pumps with float switches as the initiating contact or compressors with pressure switches or thermostats as the initiating contact.

-Macromatic offers two types of Alternating Relays:
+Macromatic offers several types of Alternating Relays:

-- Triplex: for controlling three loads
+- Triplex Relays: For controlling three loads

 Use this tool to build your catalog number by selecting features and options for a base product from this family.